kodecocodes/swift-algorithm-club/Dijkstra Algorithm/README.md

 Okay, let's start!
 Let's follow the algorithm's cycle and pick the first vertex, which neighbors we want to check.
-All our vertices are not visited, but there is only one have the smallest path length from start - A. This vertex is th first one, which neighbors we will check.
+All our vertices are not visited, but there is only one has the smallest path length from start - A. This vertex is the first one, which neighbors we will check.
 First of all, set this vertex as visited

 A.visited = true